Finder makes money from featured partners, but editorial opinions are our own.

 Picture not described

 • Property management fees.
-You can manage your investment property yourself if you have the time and knowledge, but this is not recommended.
+You can manage your investment property yourself if you have the time and knowledge, but this can be time consuming and risky.
 Investing should be enjoyable, so most people choose to employ a professional property manager to look after their investment home.
 Property managers perform duties such as sourcing and screening tenants, holding open houses, and organising any repair or maintenance tasks that need to be completed.
 As a general guide, expect to pay around 7-10% of your rent in property management fees.

 • Repairs and maintenance.
-Over time, your property may need repairs.
 Taps will leak, fittings and fixtures will need to be replaced, and some features of the house or apartment will simply break down due to general wear and tear.
 You should be prepared to meet the cost of any repairs and maintenance that need to be carried out at the property.
 Plumbers, electricians, builders, and a range of other trades may need to be called upon to keep your property in tip-top shape.
 Repair and maintenance expenses are generally lower on newer properties as they are less likely to have parts break down.

 • Council rates.
 Check with the local council to find out the average quarterly rates in the area for a property of the same size as yours.
 Factor this amount into your budget to help you calculate the potential return on your investment.